This rare Bob Ross painting could be yours — for close to $10 million

 The following 31 seasons (403 episodes) of the Joy of Painting propelled Ross into one of the most recognizable faces in the 20th century art world, not to mention a pop culture icon known for his upbeat attitude and hokey aphorisms.

-Before he even picks up a paintbrush in episode one, Ross lays out what the audience can expect from the show: simple step-by-step instructions rendered with just a few basic tools and the same paint colors from week to week.
+Before he even picks up a paintbrush in Episode 1, Ross lays out what the audience can expect from the show: simple step-by-step instructions rendered with just a few basic tools and the same paint colors from week to week.

 "There's no secret to this.
 Anyone can paint," he says later on, dabbing at the canvas in a shape that will later clarify into a tree.
 "All you need is a dream in your heart and a little practice."